 This prevention and rapid response plan (officially termed the Initial State Response and Containment Plan [ISRCP]) was developed immediately following the outbreak of INFLUENZA A (H7N2) in the Shenandoah Valley of Virginia during 2002.
 The Valley outbreak infected 197 poultry flocks and 4.7 million turkeys and chickens.
 Since 2002, the Emergency Disease Management Committee (EDMC) also known as the Virginia Poultry Disease Task Force (VPDTF), comprised of industry and government representatives, has met at least quarterly to review and update this plan.
-The plan was designed to prevent and respond to the more likely scenario of another LPAI outbreak rather than an outbreak of HPAI.
-While the federal government will direct eradication of HPAI, the Virginia LPAI plan contains biosecurity and surveillance measures beneficial against INFLUENZA A and HPAI.
+This plan was designed to prevent and respond to any H5 or H7 avian influenza, regardless of pathogenicity.

 Furthermore, numerous mostly harmless strains of mild Influenza A exist throughout the world in wild bird populations, swine, etc, and despite strict biosecurity from time to time a commercial flock will become exposed to non-H5 or H7 subtype INFLUENZA A virus.
 With Virginia's high level of surveillance for H5 and H7 INFLUENZA A, it is possible that routine testing will detect antibodies for a non-H5 or H7 virus.
-Response to non-H5 and H7 subtypes will be according to Appendix 17.
+Response to non-H5 and H7 subtypes will be according to Appendix 14.

-In 2014-15 HPAI infected numerous flocks in several states in the US and Virginia must be prepared to respond to an outbreak of H5 or H7 IAV in the Commonwealth or nearby states.
-A non-negative PCR diagnosis of H5 or H7 virus coupled with classical HPAI clinical symptoms with mortality of 30 percent or greater requires immediate depopulation and onsite disposal of the infected flock.
-Appendix 18 contains guidelines to protect the health and safety of flock depopulation teams responding to an HPAI outbreak.
+In recent years HPAI infected numerous flocks in several states in the US and Virginia must be prepared to respond to an outbreak of H5 or H7 IAV in the Commonwealth or nearby states.
+A non-negative PCR diagnosis of H5 or H7 virus coupled with classical HPAI clinical symptoms with mortality of 30 percent or greater requires immediate depopulation of the infected flock.
+Onsite disposal is preferred but other methods can be utilized on a case-by-case basis.
+Appendix 15 contains guidelines to protect the health and safety of flock depopulation teams responding to an HPAI outbreak.